Python `__slots__`: Memory Optimization or Silent Pitfall?

 def __init__(self):

-self.x = 10 # NOT a class attribute!
+self.x = 10 # Not a class attribute!

 obj = TestClass()